The Block Island Sound

 The Block Island Sound is a 2020 American science fiction horror thriller film written and directed by Kevin McManus and Matthew McManus and starring Chris Sheffield and Michaela McManus.
-The plot follows a fisherman who encounters horrors and dark truths when an ominous force off the coast of Block Island begins killing wildlife.
+The plot follows family members of a fisherman who encounter horrors and dark truths when an ominous force off the coast of Block Island begins killing wildlife.

 The Block Island Sound was released on Netflix on 11 March 2021.
-The film received favorable reviews from critics.
+The film received positive reviews from critics.

 Plot

 Tom is a fisherman who wakes up alone and bewildered on his fishing vessel off the coast of Block Island to a scene of disarray.
 Reports of strange phenomena become evident on the island, including tons of dead fish washing ashore.
-Meanwhile, Harry, Tom’s son notices strange behaviour from his father such as taking his fishing boat out during the middle of the night and becoming unresponsive during conversation.
-Harry's sister Audry who lives on the Rhode Island mainland is sent from her job at the Environmental Protection Agency to investigate the strange wildlife occurrences along with her coworker Paul.
+Harry, Tom’s son, notices strange behaviour from his father such as taking his fishing boat out during the middle of the night and becoming unresponsive during conversation.
+Harry's sister Audry, who lives on the Rhode Island mainland, is sent from her job at the Environmental Protection Agency to investigate the strange wildlife occurrences along with her coworker Paul.
 Audry takes her daughter Emily along and decides to stay on the island with her, Tom, and Harry.

 As Audry and Paul investigate the strange occurrences, Harry attempts to bond with his niece by showing Emily how to fish and catch frogs.
 Tom's behavior becomes erratic, and one night Tom takes his boat out during the middle of the night and vanishes without a trace.
 The local police persuade Audry and Harry to accept that their father has likely drowned, which is soon proven true as Tom's body washes ashore.

 Harry struggles to accept the circumstances of his father's death.
 His mental health deteriorates as his other estranged sister Jen returns home to Block Island from New York for the funeral, during which Harry gets in a fight with an older man.
 He talks to his conspiracy theorist friend Dale and learns that similar disturbances have been happening across the world.
 He borrows scuba equipment to investigate the area where Tom drowned, but becomes unconscious underwater only to awaken on the fishing vessel while the electronics are scrambled and a strange noise is emitted.